-Zed’s a beloved Champion of the Rift, often picked for his badass looks alone, which usually doesn’t end well, you know?
-That’s mainly because people, like myself, often ego-challenge other players and hope that our self-esteem matches our skill level, which it rarely does.
-However, it goes to show how appearances can lead to people selecting one Champion over another, which isn’t really surprising.
-When you consider that heavyweights like Esben Lash Rasmussen and Alex Flores are among the artists, it makes perfect sense why Zed is so appealing.
-While you may not recognize these names, you’ve most definitely seen their splash arts in-game, often the catalyst to a purchase.
-So, with that being said, and Wukong‘s list in the books, it’s time we continue the momentum and rank the 5 best Zed splash arts!
+Zed’s a beloved champion of the Rift, often picked for his badass looks, which usually doesn’t end well.
+I mean, that makes sense, right?
+People, like myself, ego-challenge other players and hope that our self-esteem matches our skill, which it rarely does.
+However, it shows how appearances can lead to people selecting one champion over another!
+When you consider that Esben Lash Rasmussen and Alex Flores are among the illustrators, it makes perfect sense why Zed is so appealing.
+While you may not recognize these names, you’ve surely seen their splash arts in-game, commonly a catalyst to a purchase.
+So, let me introduce you to these individuals, and more, through the top 5 Zed splash arts list!

 *I only considered and ranked the currently official splash arts.

 5. SKT T1 Zed

 The Shockblade and Death Sworn skins are superb, but those splash arts are far from it.
 While I don’t doubt the efforts of the artists, not knowing their given timeframe, there is something visually pleasing about the 2014 SKT T1 illustration by Bo Lu.
 I believe it’s the utilization of diagonal lines and angles to create symmetry.
 This is particularly obvious with the positioning of the legs and weapons, with even the background noticeably at an angle.
 However, Bo Lu’s taken a less-is-more approach, focusing primarily on the cohesiveness of the artwork, rather than detail.
 In turn, Zed’s model looks simplistic, but that could have something to do with the skin it represents as well.
 Luckily, the other champions compliment and elevate this artwork, making it among the best Zed splash arts!

 4. Original Zed